richardeschloss/nuxt-stories/README.md

    > npm i -D glob pify @nuxt/utils

-2. This module: (note: this will also install gently-copy which is used by the postinstall script)
+2. This module: (note: this will also install gently-copy which is used by the postinstall script.
+It will also install vue-bootstrap to ensure sample stories are styled correctly)
    > npm i -D nuxt-stories

 ## Post-installation (automatic)